AlexBugsHunter/QA-Portfolio/Projects/HiringRoom/US 01| TS 01 Successfully submitting an application|/US 01| TS 01 | TC 01- Validate to complete information from section 1 with valid data.md

 ### TEST STEPS: ###

-1. The user complete the name fields with valid alphabetic characters (e.g., Pepa Flores).
+1. The user completes the name fields with valid alphabetic characters (e.g., Pepa Flores).
-2. The user complete the email field with a valid email address (e.g., PepaF@example.com)
+2. The user completes the email field with a valid email address (e.g., PepaF@example.com)
-3. The user complete the document field with valid numeric identifier (e.g., 00000000 )
+3. The user completes the document field with valid numeric identifier (e.g., 00000000 )
-4. The user complete the telephone field with valid phone number (e.g., 1154540101)
+4. The user completes the telephone field with valid phone number (e.g., 1154540101)
 5. The user selects valid options from the dropdown menus for the following fields:

              •Type of document (e.g., National ID, Passport)